aholtsberg/Molysynth/README.md

 Anyway, you can use this code as a framework for trying out your own ideas.

-## Future work
+## Ideas for future work

 Some future work remains in the tracker.
-Autotune is not mentioned since I tried it and it makes no sense to have it, simply because it feels no good to play with it.
+Autotune is not mentioned since I tried it and it makes no sense having it, simply because it feels no good to play with it and I don't want to put development efforts into something that will not be used.
+Tell me if you need it and I may put it back.

   * Add FFT and make it experiment with polyphonic tracking.
-  * Better tracking when the previous tone is still sounding.
+  * Better tracking when the previous tone is still sounding on another string.

 Here are some ideas you can try out.